finos/code-scanning/README.md

 ### Python
 For Python projects we recommend using the [`safety` library](https://pyup.io/safety/) library, which checks `requirements.txt` entries against NVD DB.

+To enable the CVE scanning on your repository, follow these simple steps:

+1. Create a `safety-policy.yml` file in your project's root folder, which will define which errors/warnings to suppress as false positives; you can find an example [in the python folder](https://github.com/maoo/security-scanning/blob/main/python/safety-policy.yml)
-To enable the CVE scanning on your repository, simply create a new file called `.github/workflows/cve-scanning.yml` and paste this content:
+2. Create a new file called `.github/workflows/cve-scanning.yml` and paste this content:

 ```
 name: Python CVE Scanning